 Hourly tests based on the lectures, handouts, and readings will be given at the scheduled time only.
 There will be no makeups without an official written excuse or other documentation authorizing an emergency absence.
 Failure to take a test will be recorded as an automatic zero.
 Tests will be cumulative but emphasize the material presented after the previous hourly test.
+There will be no extra credit assignments.

 All grades will be based on a 100 point scale.
-At the end of the semester, all four grades will be averaged together and divided by three (3).
+At the end of the semester, all four grades will be averaged together and divided by four (4).
 Hence, the three tests and the final project are of equal value, i.e. 25% of your grade.
 Your final averaged number grade will correspond to the following letter grade: